An Olympic first: sexual assault centers open at games

 Those include the creation of a "safeguarding officer" at each games to review protecting athletes and others from harassment and abuse, a harassment and abuse hotline for athletes to report problems, and educational materials and a website.

-The Olympic's athletes' village has gotten a reputation as a free-spirited and uninhibited zone for athletes from around the world to find casual, sexual encounters.
-A 2012 ESPN the Magazine report gave a peek at some athletes' after-hours activities.
+The athletes' village at the Olympics has gotten a reputation as a free-spirited and uninhibited zone for athletes from around the world to find casual, sexual encounters.
+A 2012 ESPN the Magazine report highlighted some athletes' after-hours activities.

 "With a once-in-a-lifetime experience, you want to build memories, whether it's sexual, partying or on the field," soccer star Hope Solo told the magazine.
 "I've seen people having sex right out in the open.
 On the grass, between buildings, people are getting down and dirty."

-The article made note of the growing number of condoms handed out at each games.
-The PyeongChang Games set a record for a Winter Olympics in that regard, with 110,000 made available for free.
+The article noted the growing number of condoms handed out at each games.
+PyeongChang set a record for a Winter Olympics in that regard, with 110,000 made available for free.

 Nancy Hogshead-Makar, a three-time Olympic gold medalist at the 1984 Los Angeles Games, says while safe sex is certainly important, the idea of understanding consensual touching is a whole other matter that must be addressed.